Looking for Adventure? Try Antananarivo’s Top 10 Activities

 Looking for Adventure?
 Try Antananarivo's Top 10 Activities 13

-Lake Anosy is an artificial lake in the southern part of the city, known for its scenic beauty and the iconic “Soarano” railway station nearby.
-A boat ride on this lake offers a different perspective of Antananarivo, away from the hustle and bustle of city life.
-The lake is surrounded by jacaranda trees, which bloom into a sea of purple flowers during October and November.
-Lac Anosy is an oasis of calm within the bustling capital.
+Lake Anosy, an artificial lake in Antananarivo’s southern part, offers scenic beauty and tranquility near the iconic “Soarano” railway station.
+A boat ride on this lake provides a different perspective of the city, away from the urban hustle and bustle.
+The lake is surrounded by jacaranda trees, creating a sea of purple flowers during October and November.

 4. Visit Ambohimanga Hill